Important Information to Know about Raffles before Creating Your Experience

 Organizations outside of the US

-Please consult your legal counsel before publishing and running your raffle or lottery to ensure that it is compliant with all laws and regulations in your country and jurisdiction.
+Please consult your legal counsel before publishing and running your raffle or lottery to ensure it complies with all laws and regulations in your country and jurisdiction.
 If you are an organization domiciled in New Zealand, you won’t be able to run your raffle online.

 Charity Sweepstakes